Merge Sort in C – Algorithm, Program, and Complexity

 The algorithm has two phases:

 1. Divide: Split the array into two halves.
-Recursively split each half until you have single-element arrays (a single element is always sorted).
+Recursively split each half until you have single-element subarrays (a single element is always sorted).

-2. Conquer (Merge): Merge pairs of sorted subarrays back together, comparing elements one by one and placing the smaller one first.
+2. Merge: Merge pairs of sorted subarrays back together, comparing front elements and placing the smaller one first.

 Divide phase: